 Figure 2.
 Rayleigh-Bénard circulation.
-Curiously, the time reads first down the

-	right column then down the left.
-At the end an organized series of rising and

-	falling areas is emerging.
-It is characterized by narrower rapidly upwelling

-	sections, separated by larger, slower-moving downwelling sections.
-Original

-	Caption: Onset and development of thermal convection cells in Rayleigh-Benard

-	convection.
-Note the regularity of initial “bubbles” and their coalescence to

-	form larger loops.
+At the end of six seconds (lower right) an organized series of rising and falling areas is emerging.
+It is characterized by narrower rapidly upwelling sections, separated by larger, slower-moving downwelling sections.
+Original Caption: Onset and development of thermal convection cells in Rayleigh-Benard convection.
+Note the regularity of initial “bubbles” and their coalescence to form larger loops.
 SOURCE

-	Another, more complex type of emergent systems are what might be called

-	“independent”.
-Examples of these in the climate world are thunderstorms and dust

-	devils.
-Unlike the field-wide emergent phenomena, these are free to roam about

-	the landscape.
-Like all flow systems far from equilibrium, they are constantly

-	adjusting and evolving to meet the physical constraints.
-For example,

-	thunderstorms move preferentially across the surface to warmer areas.
+Another, more complex type of emergent systems are what might be called “independent”.
+Examples of these in the climate world are thunderstorms and dust devils.
+Unlike the field-wide emergent phenomena, these are free to roam about the landscape.
+Like all flow systems far from equilibrium, they are constantly adjusting and evolving to meet the physical constraints.
+For example, thunderstorms move preferentially across the surface to warmer areas.

 As I said above, I want to highlight the difference between the analysis of systems that do and do not contain emergent phenomena.
 My thesis is that systems with emergent phenomena cannot be analyzed in the same manner as systems without emergent phenomena.
 The corollary is that climate models are appropriate only for systems without emergent phenomena.
 Let me give an example of each kind of system so you can see the difference.